peishanh/Bagel-Protocol/protein_production.md

 5. Heat shock at 42 C for 90 seconds
 6. Incubate on ice for 90 seconds
 5. Add 200 µL Terrific Broth and recover with shaking at 37 C for 1 hour
+6. Turn off water bath by pressing the play button again (play button will turn red)
 6. Wipe condensation off of outside of plates and label the agarose side of the plates
 6. Before the hour is up, add about 5 to 10 glass beads to each plate
 6. Pipet 200 µL recovered cells on to plate and shake to spread out the cells